Best practices

 These are both exciting and nervous times for Alumni Relations as schools and universities around the world go through a tremendous transformation in the way they approach, engage, and stay connected to their alumni.
 The pandemic almost makes it look like the world has hit the pause button but, for alumni relations professionals who have invested years in building meaningful relationships with their alumni, putting everything on hold is not an option.

 Alumni Relations teams are going above and beyond to keep delivering value to their communities with incredibly creative digital engagement strategies.
 As we looked at the data based on strategies adopted by Alumni Relations teams in 2022 so far, we were able to put together some emerging trends.
-We’ll also dive deeper into the Alumni Relations Trends for 2022 on our upcoming webinar on the 3rd of February, 2022.
-Register for the free webinar -->
+Watch our Alumni Relations Trends for 2022 webinar here.

 While the future is still volatile and the long-term impact of the pandemic is highly debatable, here’s a closer look at the 5 emerging trends in Alumni Relations that are here to stay.